jerricha-and-friends/jerrichas/docs/guide-to-jerrichas.md

   * *Note*: Costume indices begin at 0 and end in 9.
 0th is the topmost-left, and 9th is the bottom-most right.
   * Be sure to read the [caveats](#a-few-caveats).
 6. Choose Yes to confirm.
 You're done.
 Enjoy!
+7. Please report any bugs to me.
+Also, if you're not clear on something, let me know!
+Jerrichas, and this guide is supposed to be as easy as to follow as possible.
+I'm in-game as @Jerricha, and you can also post to the thread on the forums [Jerricha's, A Simplified ParagonChat Database App](http://www.cohtitan.com/forum/index.php/topic,11197.msg189486.html)
+  * (Optional) If you open up a Github issue for the bug, I'll be really impressed!

 # (Advanced) How to use Cherry-Pick Mode
 1. Open up your **`costumesave`** file in your favorite text editor.